SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

-Here, we build a _new_ list constructed from the first list element and the _remainder_ fo the list, minus the second element.
+Here, we build a _new_ list constructed from the first list element and the _remainder_ of that list, minus the second element.
 That new list is given as an argument to a recursive call to `get_two/1`.
 This will continue until we either hit the guard clause and return the product of the two elements.
-Or, until we get down to a list of only one element, in which case we will return `nil`.
+Or, until we have removed every element after the first one, resulting in a list with a length of `1`.
+In that case, we will return `nil`.

 ```elixir
 defp get_two(list) when length(list) == 1, do: nil